 Hang posters or pictures on the wall, placing them densely.
 They’ll not only allow hiding the wall defects but also create an impressive decorating effect.
 Besides, you can cover the wall with a sheet of drywall, plywood, or cork.
 The best cordless impact wrench allows installing any decorative item without much effort.
 Later if you get bored, the sheet can be easily removed.

-Interior golden rule says: add as more lamps as possible (but not overdo it).
-Proper lighting can change the room appearance beyond all recognition because the lighting is able to influence the mood in your house.
+Interior golden rule says: add as many lamps as possible (but not overdo it).
+Proper lighting can change the room’s appearance beyond all recognition because the lighting is able to influence the mood in your house.
 Floor lamps, sconces, table lamps – everything will help.

 The Emperor’s New Clothes

 Upcycling, or creative reuse, is another smart option.
-The things that you would throw away previously get the second chance.
-Old furniture is very popular today so don’t be so quick to get rid of it, contact any the workshop near you and get old chairs and couches restored.
-However, you can do everything all by yourself: paint, change the fabric, or decorate it.
+The things that you would throw away previously get a second chance.
+Old furniture is very popular today so don’t be so quick to get rid of it, contact any of the workshops near you and get old chairs and couches restored.
+However, you can do everything all by yourself: paint, change the fabrics and chair covers, or decorate it.
 Maybe it would be for the best because you’ll make your furniture unique for real.